3 min read

 Connect with Our Experts

 Email security is only as strong as the infrastructure that supports it.
-DNS misalignment and missing DNSSEC protections create silent vulnerabilities that attackers can exploit to spoof domains, intercept messages, and bypass authentication.
+DNS misalignment and missing DNSSEC protections create silent vulnerabilities.
+Attackers can exploit them to spoof domains, intercept messages, and bypass authentication.
 Addressing these risks requires more than reactive fixes.
 It demands proactive validation and continuous monitoring.

-By prioritizing DNS authentication protocols, enforcing SPF, DKIM, and DMARC alignment, and implementing DNSSEC, IT teams can significantly reduce exposure to domain-based attacks.
+IT teams that enforce SPF, DKIM, and DMARC alignment and implement DNSSEC can significantly reduce exposure to domain-based attacks.
 Automation and strict change management are essential for maintaining integrity and preventing costly disruptions.

 Next Steps: Audit your DNS protocols, validate configurations regularly, and integrate automated monitoring into your security workflow.